WHAT IS A PERMIT?

 Once you have worked 30 Union workdays under Local 729’s jurisdiction as a Set Painter or a SignWriter, you will need to contact Contract Services and complete paperwork to be listed on the Industry Experience Roster (IER).
-To do this you must submit an application, in person or via e-mail to Contract Services (application available here) with a copy of one of your paystubs to be input into their system.
+To do this you must submit an application, in person or via e-mail to Contract Services with a copy of one of your paystubs to be input into their system.
 Once that’s completed, they will ask you to complete a Form I-9, a color vision test, the remainder of your employment verification from each payroll company you worked for during your 30 days, and 2 Safety Pass classes (A-General Safety and Harassment Prevention Training).
 For full CSATF Roster placement requirements please click here.

 I HAVE ALL OF MY DAYS CAN I JUST COME IN AND JOIN?

 No, once Contract Services notifies the Union, Local 729 will then send you an invitation to make an appointment to come in and join the Union.
 You will need to wait for this invitation letter to make your appointment.

 HOW LONG ARE MY DAYS GOOD FOR?

 You will have a 365 day time period (rolling year) under Local 729 to complete your 30 days as well as your file with Contract Services.
-For example, if your first day worked was January 1, 2020, you would have until January 1, 2021 to complete this.
 If you do not complete your file with Contract Services, Local 729 will not be able to give the final authorization for your placement on the Industry Experience Roster (IER) and your time may be forfeited.
 Your days will essentially “fall off” day by day as time elapses.
 For additional information on how long your days are good for please contact Contract Services directly.